tomatau/angular-tomatao/_posts/2014-11-21-managing-scope-state-layers.md

 categories: angularjs scope state models
 ---

-### Scope gets Complicated
+## Scope gets Complicated

-One of the most common problems I head people running into is that scope gets out of control.
-When this happens, files can become very large and complicated to deal with the edge cases such as: page refreshes, multiple views needing to respond to events, route organisation and persisting state!
-There are of course, many more potential problems too.
+One of the most common problems I hear people running into is that scope gets out of control.
+When this happens, files can become very large and complicated to deal with the edge cases, such as: page refreshes, multiple views needing to respond to events, route organisation and persisting state!
+There are of course, many other potential problems that can pop up.

 I will first talk about some existing solutions and their problems.
 Finally, I will talk about separating state from behaviour using a state layer that reduces controller boilerplate, increases code-reuse and provides the facility to manage persistence and page loads effectively.